vishalp018/Zerodha-clone/readme.md

 This project is a simple clone of the Zerodha website's landing page.
 It includes a basic navigation bar and some images, created using only HTML and CSS.
 <br>
-updating the code base to next js
+updating the code base to next js <br>
+postgress + mongodb

 ## Features